Kelly Harrison

 DIRECTOR, ESG Impact Strategy, UK

-Kelly’s skills in fostering strong team and client relationships underpin her 15 years’ experience in successfully developing detailed design for projects in the residential, commercial, education and cultural sectors — from large-scale housing projects and industrial building conversions to special structures such as staircases and private residences.
-Before joining Whitby Wood in 2020, she expanded her timber design capabilities by taking a key role in project-led timber research, following through with in-house knowledge sharing.
+Her skills in fostering strong team and client relationships underpin 18 years’ experience developing detailed design for projects in the residential, commercial, education and cultural sectors — from large-scale housing projects and industrial building conversions, basements and extensions to special structures such as sinuous timber staircases and bespoke private residences.

 Anthony Timberlands Center, University of Arkansas, USA